MASaraji/CLIPpedia/README.md

 ---

-## Contributions
+## 🤝 Contributions

 Contributions are welcome.

 If you would like to contribute:

-1. Fork the repository.
+1. 🍴 Fork the repository
-2. Add a paper summary following the standard template.
+2. 📝 Add a paper summary following the standard template
-3. Ensure technical accuracy and include references.
+3. 🔍 Ensure technical accuracy and include references
-4. Submit a pull request.
+4. 🚀 Submit a pull request

 ---